Treatment, coverage & costs

 - EHIC holders can benefit from specific treatment for patients with cancer-related diseases within the Sub-programme for treating patients with oncological diseases, under which cytostatics, immunomodulators, hormones, growth factors and inhibitors of osteoclastics are supplied.

 - Medication is provided on the basis of a prescription made out by a specialist doctor working under contract to a local health insurance house.
 You can get it from a pharmacy belonging to one of the medical units included in the sub-programme, or open-circuit pharmacies.
-Doctors prescribe the medication from the C2-list.
+Doctors prescribe the medication from section C2 of sub-list C.

 - You can find lists of medical units, open circuit-pharmacies and specialists working under contract to local health insurance houses on the website of your local health insurance house.